chiedo/leadership/README.md

 ### Growth

+- Growth Series by Reforge
 - Hacking Growth by Sean Ellis
-- Product Led Growth by Wes Bush
-- Growth Series by Reforge
 - Growth Leadership by Reforge
 - Product-Led Growth by Reforge
 - Traction by Gabriel Weinberg
+- The Growth Handbook by Intercom

 ### GTM